 An opportunity in field education, this is an in-service training experience in Christian education.
 CONSENT: Experience must be an approved assignment under supervision.
 PREREQUISITE: PAST 5180 or equivalent; middler or senior standing.
-GRADE: S/U registration.
+GRADE: CR/NC.
 OFFERED: By request only.